The intricate pattern of the brain: social entanglement

 The adult male and his car

 And so it is with the adult male and his car.
 He talks to his friends about his car.
 He drives his car wherever he can, because he likes it.
 When he is at home, he washes the car and cleans it.
 He cannot stop thinking about his car.
 He keeps on making micro memories that relate the car to all other aspects of his life.
 And because of this, he cannot shut up about his car.
-He keeps on telling his friends about it.
 The car has become important to the adult male.

 The importance of certain external objects to a certain person is, I will speculate, directly related to the amount of entanglement that the memory object representing that external object has with other memory objects of the pattern of the self.
 The more they are entangled with other memory objects, the more important they will become.